vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to see the list of entries
-2. GreenTea shows a list of entries
+2. Green Tea shows a list of entries

     Use case ends.